Masa331/pohoda/README.md

 | symVar | sym_var |
 | payVAT | pay_vat |

-### What's missing
+### Missing parts

-I would like the parser and builder to be complete but since my time is limited, i'v decided to omit some less used elements now.
-All the major ones(invoice, items, advance payments, etc..) should work.
+Since my time is limited, i'v decided to omit some less used elements now.
+All the major ones(invoice, items, advance payments, etc..) work.
-If you need to parse or build somethign which isn't yet implemented, please open an issue with XML example attached.
+If you need to parse or build something which isn't yet implemented, please open an issue with XML example attached.
 I will be happy to help.

 Some of missing elements:
 * intrastat info